 I think each of those criticisms overlap somewhat, in that they speak to a certain player type that isn’t going to enjoy this game.
 My rebuttals aren’t likely to sway you if this simply isn’t your style of game, and that’s fine.

-Hybrid games are all the rage, and this definitely blends a Euro-style card draft – and even some Euro concepts in its combat structure – with the distinct feel of a “dudes on a map” game.
-Because of how those elements combine, as detailed above, I think it’s one of the most tightly constructed puzzles of its type, and the best part is that the other players at the table are an intimate part of that puzzle.
+Hybrid games are all the rage, and this definitely blends a Euro-style card draft – and even some Euro concepts in its combat structure – with the distinct feel of a “troops on a map” game.
+Because of how those elements combine, as detailed above, I think it’s one of the most tightly constructed games of its type, and the best part is that the other players at the table are an intimate part of the game’s challenge.

 Expansion: Seasons of Inis